Canadian Medical Association

 When calculating future health human resource needs, serving all patients needs to be an integral part of the equation – including for those who avoid the health care system for very valid reasons.

-– Michelle Hamilton-Page, CMA Patient Voice Member and 2SLGBTQI advocate
+– Michelle Hamilton-Page, CMA Patient Voice member and 2SLGBTQI advocate

 What physicians can do to help